alexeygrigorev/alexeygrigorev.github.io/cv.md

 ## CV

 A data scientist and machine learning engineer with hands on experience and strong technical skills.
-I bring data science ideas from early prototypes to production, including problem identification, data collection, model creation and deployment.
+I bring data science ideas from early prototypes to production.
+This includes problem identification, data collection, model creation and deployment.

 **Summary:**